biromiro/feup-sdle-proj1/README.md

 - ``-t`` or ``-f`` are required and decides if we're putting text from the console or from a file. ``TEXT`` is the desired text and ``FILE`` is the filepath.
 - ``<topic>`` is the desired publishing topic.
 ### Subscribe
-A subscription command can be runned using the following command
+A subscription command can run using the following command
 ```
 python3 client.py subscribe <id> <topic>
 ```